History of information technology auditing: AT&T

 In 1998 AT&T suffered an IT failure that impacted worldwide commerce and communication.
-A major switch failed due to software and procedural errors and left many credit card users unable to access funds for upwards this brought to the forefront our reliance in IT services and reminds us of the need for assurance in our computer systems.
+A major switch failed due to software and procedural errors and left many credit card users unable to access funds.

 Enron and Arthur Andersen

 The Enron and Arthur Andersen LLP scandal led to the demise of a foremost accounting firm, an investor loss of more than $60 billion, and the largest bankruptcy in U.S. history.
 Although Arthur Andersen were found guilty of obstruction of justice for their role in the collapse of the energy giant in the US District Court for the Southern District of Texas (and affirmed by the Fifth Circuit in 2004), the conviction was overturned by the U.S. Supreme Court in Arthur Andersen LLP v.
 United States.
 This scandal had a significant impact on the Sarbanes-Oxley Act and was a major self-regulation violation.